egehurturk/Banzai/docs/Http.md

 * `JsonResponse`
 * `HTMLRenderer`

-However, you can send anything through `HttpResponseBuilder`.
+You can also build up your own response with `HttpResponseBuilder`.

 To allow the server to use custom paths, call the method: